 In order to appoint subsequent directors, the existing board of directors will need to initiate this process by highlighting the benefits of a new appointment for the company.

-In finding a suitable candidate, the directors must ensure that certain legal requirements are met and that the appointment would be in the company’s best interests.
-Anyone is capable of being a director of a company provided that they are over the age of 16 and are not bankrupt or disqualified by a court from holding a directorship (disqualified directors).
-Directors do not have to live in the UK but companies must have a UK registered office address.
+In finding a suitable candidate, the directors must ensure that certain legal requirements are met and that the appointment would be in the company's best interests.
+They can seek legal advice on the prospective director's appointment.
+Anyone is capable of being a director of a company provided that they are over the age of 16 and are not bankrupt or disqualified by a court from holding a directorship (i.e. on the disqualified directors register).
+Directors do not have to live in the UK but companies must have a registered office in the UK.

 Once a suitable director is identified, the board will need to produce a service agreement that includes details relating to the appointment of the director and their obligations.
 At a board meeting, the existing directors should ensure they are happy with the terms of the agreement.
 Under s 228 of the Companies Act 2006, the service contract(s) must be available for inspection at the registered office address.